-Sediment quality measurements in 2008-09 were consistent with results from previous years indicating that sediments outside the ZID are not being degraded by the wastewater discharge.

-Organic loading was minimal and did not create anaerobic sediment conditions or exceed thresholds that promoted a shift towards declining conditions beyond the ZID.
+Sediment quality (chemistry and physical characteristics) measurements in 2009-10 were consistent with results from previous years suggesting that the wastewater discharge has minimal potential for adverse impact on biota outside the ZID for those measured constituents.
+Organic loading was minimal and did not create anaerobic sediment conditions or exceed thresholds that would promote a shift towards declining conditions beyond the ZID.
 There were only minor changes to sediment grain size, which were localized near the outfall.
 Sediment sulfide concentrations were generally low, but higher within the ZID than at other mid-shelf stations.
 Stations near the discharge site, but outside the ZID were comparable to farfield sites.

 Sediment quality guidelines, effects-range low (ERL) and effects-range median (ERM), were used as benchmarks in evaluating the potential for degradation by chemical contaminants.
-Most sediment metal concentrations throughout the monitoring area were below both benchmarks.
-Mercury and chromium exceeded the ERL, but only within the ZID.
-Beyond the ZID, arsenic, copper and nickel exceeded the ERL at several canyon and slope sites.
+Most sediment metal concentrations throughout the monitoring area were below both benchmarks, including within the ZID.
+Beyond the ZID, copper and nickel exceeded the ERL at several canyon and slope sites.

-Concentrations of polychlorinated biphenyls (PCBs) were higher in sediments near the outfall as compared to other 60-m stations and the mean concentration at ZID Station 0 exceeded the ERL.
+Concentrations of polychlorinated biphenyls (PCBs) were higher in sediments near the outfall as compared to other 60-m stations; however, no concentration exceeded the ERL.
 Sediment dichloro-diphenyl-trichloroethane (DDT) concentrations exceeded the ERL at most 60-m sites, but did not exhibit any patterns related to the outfall.
 DDT is considered a legacy contaminant that is wide spread throughout the Southern California Bight (SCB).
 Polycyclic aromatic hydrocarbons (PAH) were higher at the outfall compared to farfield sites, but at concentrations well below the ERL.

-Mean Effects-Range Median Quotient (mERMq) analysis indicated a very low probability of sediment toxicity at non-ZID sites based on sediment contaminant levels, while whole-sediment toxicity testing at the quarterly 60-m stations showed no measurable toxicity.
+Mean Effects-Range Median Quotient (mERMq) analysis indicated a very low probability of sediment toxicity at non-ZID sites based on sediment contaminant levels, while whole-sediment toxicity testing at the quarterly 60-m stations showed significant toxicity at within-ZID Station 0 in October 2009.